 (g) advise the Academic Board on the higher education standards environment;

-(h) decide on matters relating to ATAR including (i) establishment of ATAR entry point of courses in a given year in line with UWA's strategic priorities and operational plans; (ii) movement of places between TISC codes and between sub-groups in response to the quality of the applicants and the demand for places; (iii) adjustment of quotas of undergraduate courses, where relevant in consultation with key stakeholders in faculties, finance, marketing and admission; and
+(h) decide on matters relating to ATAR including (i) establishment of ATAR entry point of courses in a given year in line with UWA's strategic priorities and operational plans; (ii) movement of places between TISC codes and between sub-groups in response to the quality of the applicants and the demand for places; (iii) adjustment of quotas of undergraduate courses, where relevant in consultation with key stakeholders in schools, finance, marketing and admission; and

 (i) monitor the quality assurance of all articulation agreements including UWA courses delivered via third-party provider agreements;

 (j) monitor student experience and academic performance indicators of students who have gained entry into the University via Institutional Collaborative Student Pathways; and

 (k) consider and report on any matter referred to it by the Academic Board or any other relevant committee.